Livewire (DC Comics)

-Livewire (Leslie Willis) is a supervillainess appearing in multimedia produced by DC Entertainment, and American comic books published by DC Comics.
+Livewire is a supervillain appearing in multimedia produced by DC Entertainment, and American comic books published by DC Comics.
 Created for Superman: The Animated Series, the character appeared in March 1997 in Superman Adventures #5 (based on the animated series).
 Her first mainstream comic book appearance was in DC Comics' Action Comics #835 (March 2006).

-In television, the character was voiced by Lori Petty in Superman: The Animated Series and Maria Canals in Justice League.
-In live-action Superman-based television series, she has been portrayed by Anna Mae Routledge in Smallville and Brit Morgan in the Arrowverse series Supergirl.
+In animation, the character was voiced by Lori Petty in Superman: The Animated Series and The New Batman Adventures, and by Maria Canals-Barrera in Justice League.
+In live-action, she has been portrayed by Anna Mae Routledge in Smallville and Brit Morgan in the Arrowverse series Supergirl.